rallepalaveev/analog/A2VGA.v1.6-hardware/README.md

   * removed the reset circuitry
   * removed voltage dividers

+N.B.: Please note that I have not tested the gerbers yet due to time constraints, so please report any errors.

 Acknowledgements

 This is a fork of David Kuder V2RetroComputing and ∀2 Retro Computing project with a new board design intended to fully support his software.
 The original design was posted by Mark Aikens Apple II VGA.